 There have been efforts to reach the Pashtun since 1818, when William Carey translated parts of the Old Testament into Pakhto, based on interaction with Pashtun traders who caravanned (and settled) across north India and beyond.
 (In South Asia, the name "Pashtun/Pakhtun" was anglicized to "Pathan"—a name immortalized in Rudyard Kipling's novels and British colonial history; today, the Pashtun in India, Bangladesh, and throughout South Asia are known as "Pathan".)
 The first intentional mission to the Pashtun was launched by the Church Missionary Society in Peshawar, Pakistan in 1853.
 This was followed by over 150 years of faithful witness, through mission hospitals, schools, colleges, literature, friendship evangelism, and other forms of witness by national Pakistani (Punjabi) Christians and expatriate missionaries.
 Despite this record and the slow but growing number of scattered Pashtun believers, a vibrant, indigenous, disciple-making movement has yet to take root and spread.

 The majority of Pashtun live in Pakistan, but there are Pashtuns in many other countries as well.
 You can find them in other Central Asian countries like Iran, Kyrgyzstan, and Tajikistan.
-Others live in Europe, North America, or Australia.
+They live in many industrialized nations.

 Instability, endemic corruption, and on-going violence led to widespread migration of tens of thousands of Afghans (mainly young men) seeking jobs and opportunity in Russia, Europe, and the West.